Water and Light

 Knowing how to properly operate your heat pump will help you realize the maximum amount of energy savings.

 Heat pumps help Columbia Water & Light reduce summer peak demand which saves the utility money.
 Although they use more electricity during the winter, electric prices are lower for the utility during these months Columbia passes along the savings to our customers with high-efficiency heat pumps.
 The discounted heat pump rate is applied from October through May.
-A Load Management switch is a requirement of this electric rate classification.
+Minimum insulation requirements and having an operational Load Management is a requirement of this electric rate classification.
 Contact us to sign up for the rate at firstname.lastname@example.org or by calling 573-874-7325.
 See our electric rate page for more detailed rate information.